 A full skull reconstruction surgery is very difficult to achieve using conventional surgical procedures.
 However researchers from the Second People’s Hospital of Hunan Province in China performed the first ever full skull reconstruction surgery using 3D printing technology.

 The patient was a 3 year old girl suffering from a rare condition called congenital hydrocephalus which caused her head to grow four times its normal size.
 This condition can also cause problems with brain development.
-Moreover, the fluid in the brain creates such huge pressure that is detrimental to brain development and functions.

 Researchers at the ARC Centre of Excellence for Electromaterials Sciences (ACES) at the University of Wollongong in Australia have developed a structure of neural cells using 3D printing that acts much like human brain tissue.

 With around 86 billion nerve cells, the human brain is incredibly complex and multi-faceted.
 This is the main reason the brain is hardly understood compared to other organs in the body.
-But recent developments in 3D printing brain tissue could help scientists learn so much more about the mysterious organ.
+But recent developments in 3D printing brain tissue could help scientists learn so

 The 3D printing technology has seen a lot of innovations in the additive manufacturing industry as well as aerospace technology.
 Recently, the medical industry has taken advantage of 3D printing in creating medical implants.

 Whether 3D printed or not, bone replacements have always posed several problems for patients.
 For one, if the patient is a child, they will quickly grow out of whatever artificial implant they may receive.
 And even if the patient is an adult, they still need a bone replacement that will adapt to changes in their bodies as they age, just like a real piece of the human body.
-Luckily for everyone, researchers at several organizations are investigating new ways to create the perfect bone replacements—using 3D printing.
+Luckily for everyone, researchers at several organizations are investigating new ways to create the perfect bone replacement

 The human brain is the most complex thing in the human body.
 Because it is the most important part of the body, it is protected by a thin layer called dura mater.
 The dura mater is divided into two complex layers.
 When surgeons need to conduct brain surgery, they need to cut through the protective layers as well as replace them after surgery; otherwise it will put the health of the patient at risk.